jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 Directional and point light sources.
 ```

-We can see that the teapots have been illuminated from a directional light source from the left hand side in addition to the two point light sources and the spotlight.
+We can see that the teapots have been illuminated from a directional light source from the left-hand side in addition to the two point light sources and the spotlight.

 ---